turgu1/esp32-oberon-compiler/README.md

 - The ESP32 doesn't supply a floating point division instruction.
 A function called by the generated code is added.

-- The Module Static Base address (SB) is loaded in register a15 and refreshed when
+- The Module Static Base address (SB) is loaded in register a2

-  + the module initialization code is started,
-  + a procedure is called,
-  + entering an exported procedure.

 - Call to functions in parameters preparation, like `P(F(3.0))` is not very efficient in term of stack and register usage.
 It is better to use temporary variables and prepare parameters before the main call (will be revisited once the compiler is working properly).
 For example: